 - 6.1 As the planning policy context expressed through the NPPF remains broadly similar, the requirement for and broad methodology for undertaking a review is unchanged.
 Based on this, it is not considered that a wider review, focusing on the strategic function of the Green Belt, is required.
-The work which informed the Core Strategies, as set out in the relevant Green Belt background papers referred to above, are therefore still relevant. - 6.2 However, circumstances on the ground have altered as a result of the removal of land from the Green Belt through the adoption of the Core Strategies and Part 2 Local Plans and, for some Councils, the granting of planning permission in the Green Belt. - 6.3 In light of the considerations above, it is concluded that there is a need for further Green Belt review which focuses on updating the 'Broad Area' assessments, the outcome of which will inform the preparation of the Strategic Plan. - 6.4 It is considered that the review should focus primarily on broad areas where strategic development can be accommodated on the edge of the main built-up urban area and key settlements, as previously defined within the Core Strategies, together with some freestanding areas that could accommodate strategic levels of growth and are available for development.
-Further assessments will be undertaken as part of the Part 2 Local Plan preparation. - 6.5 For Broxtowe, Gedling and Nottingham City, the assessments relating to these Broad Areas were updated as part of the Part 2 Local Plans, following the approach established as part of the Core Strategies and using a joint assessment framework and criteria.
+The work which informed the Core Strategies, as set out in the relevant Green Belt background papers referred to above, is therefore still relevant. - 6.2 However, circumstances on the ground have altered as a result of the removal of land from the Green Belt through the adoption of the Core Strategies and Part 2 Local Plans and, for some Councils, the granting of planning permission in the Green Belt.
+In light of the considerations above, it was concluded that there was a need for further Green Belt review focusing on updating the 'Broad Area' assessments, to inform the preparation of the Strategic Plan. - 6.3 It was considered that the review should focus primarily on broad areas where strategic development could be accommodated on the edge of the main built-up urban area and key settlements, as previously defined within the Core Strategies, together with some freestanding areas that could accommodate strategic levels of growth and are available for development.
+Further assessments will be undertaken as part of the preparation of subsequent local plans. - 6.4 For Broxtowe, Gedling and Nottingham City, the assessments relating to these Broad Areas were previously updated as part of the Part 2 Local Plans, following the approach established as part of the Core Strategies and using a joint assessment framework and criteria.
 However, for Rushcliffe, the work undertaken in preparation of the Core Strategy remains the most relevant.
-The following assessments have therefore been updated as part of the review: - Broxtowe Borough Council Green Belt Review (2015) - Gedling Borough Council Green Belt Review (2015) - Nottingham City Council Green Belt Background Paper (2016) - Rushcliffe Borough Council Green Belt Review (2013) - 6.6 The boundaries of these Broad Areas were chosen using mapping, aerial photographs and professional judgment and are based on similar characteristics in terms of size, structure and form.
+The following assessments have therefore been updated as part of the review: - Broxtowe Borough Council Green Belt Review (2015) - Gedling Borough Council Green Belt Review (2015) - Nottingham City Council Green Belt Background Paper (2016) - Rushcliffe Borough Council Green Belt Review (2013) - 6.5 The boundaries of these Broad Areas were chosen using mapping, aerial photographs and professional judgment and are based on similar characteristics in terms of size, structure and form.
 The above assessments for Broxtowe, Gedling and Nottingham City used a two-step approach.
 The first step focused on Broad Areas which have been revisited as part of this Green Belt Review.
-The second step focussed on smaller sites which have not been reviewed as part of this Review but will be considered as part of the preparation of the Part 2 Local Plans. - 6.7 The Green Belt covers approximately 40% of Rushcliffe.
+The second step focussed on smaller sites which have not been reviewed as part of this Review but will be considered as part of the preparation of subsequent local plans. - 6.6 The Green Belt covers approximately 40% of Rushcliffe.
 The outer boundary was adopted as part of the Nottinghamshire Green Belt Local Plan in 1989.
 To date, no review of the outer boundary has been undertaken as there have not been any exceptional circumstances to do so.
 As stated before, it is a matter for the Strategic Plan to establish whether there are exceptional circumstances for a review of the Green Belt.
-It is not proposed to undertake a review of the outer Green Belt boundary at this stage.
+It is not proposed to undertake a review of the

+Green Belt boundary at this stage.
 However, additional 'freestanding' Green Belt assessments have been undertaken to cover areas of Green Belt which fall outside of the existing Broad Area assessments, where strategic sites are being promoted for development and are being considered as a 'reasonable alternative' for the purposes of the Sustainability Appraisal and site selection process.

-6.8 Within Gedling, additional Green Belt assessments have been undertaken to cover areas of strategic Safeguarded Land.
+6.7 Within Gedling, additional Green Belt assessments have been undertaken to cover areas of strategic Safeguarded Land.
 Further details are provided in Section 8 of this Green Belt Background Paper.

-7 How will Green Belt issues be considered as part of preparing the Strategic Plan?
+7 How are Green Belt issues considered through preparation of the Strategic Plan?